oscarvaldes/WebsocketDB/README.md

-# Websocket Workbench
+# WebsocketDB
-Websocket WB is an easy-to-use alternative to the standard MySQL Workbench.
+WebsocketDB is an easy-to-use alternative to the standard MySQL Workbench.
 This application works on any modern browser that supports websockets, and was developed specifically for in-house use; however, that can easily be manipulated.
 ## Overview

   - Node express application